RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 }
 ```

 If our goal was to get an array of users, this code technically works.
 But if we had 50 users in our system, this logic would do 51 SQL calls.
-1 for getting all the users in the first place, and 50 more for each call to `new User()`.
+1 for selecting all users, and 50 more for each call to `new User()`.

 This is where collections come in.
 A collection is simply a list of models.
 In our case, a collection will be an object that holds a list of models.
 Here's how you get a collection: